 With that said, I have genuinely come across people who have said they prefer instant coffee over fresh ground coffee.
 Heathens, I know!

-Some might not even notice the difference much because they like to have lots of sugar and milk with their coffee.
+Some might not even notice the difference much because they like to have lots of sugar, sweeteners, and milk with their coffee.
 There’s not a wrong way to have it.
 Everyone has their preference.

-Usually, Instant coffee has a lower caffeine content than fresh ground coffee.
-That is, if you follow the instruction on the instant coffee jar.
-You can always add more instant granules to your brew, if you think it needs more kick, but then you will definitely make it taste more bitter.
+Usually, Instant coffee has less caffeine content than fresh ground coffee.
+That is if you follow the instruction on the instant coffee jar.
+You can always add more instant granules to your brew if you think it needs more kick, but then you will definitely make it taste more bitter.

 Don’t just take my word for it though, here are the numbers.